-1 Introduction
+1. Introduction

-Reductions in trade barriers between developed and developing nations can affect the environment in a variety of ways: through changes in the location of production (Grossman and Krueger (1992), Copeland and Taylor (1994), and Antweiler, Copeland and Taylor (2001)1 and consumption across countries (Davis and Kahn (2010)), or through resource reallocation from low-productivity to high-productivity plants within and across nations (Holladay (2016) and Yokoo (2009)).
+Reductions in trade barriers between developed and developing nations can affect the environment in a variety of ways: through changes in the location of production (Grossman and Krueger (1992), Copeland and Taylor (1994), and Antweiler et al. (2001))1 and consumption across countries (Davis and Kahn (2010)), or through resource reallocation from low-productivity to high-productivity plants within and across nations (Holladay (2016) and Yokoo (2009)).